wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-maintenance-troubleshooting/includes/3-exercise.md

 1. Go to the [maker portal](https://make.powerapps.com/?azure-portal=true) and sign in.
 1. Locate your portal app, select the ellipsis (...), and then select **Settings**.
 1. On the fly-out window to the right, select **Administration**.
 1. The Power Apps portals admin center will appear.
-Select **Run Portal checker**.
+Select **Run Portal Checker**.
 1. On the screen, select the **Run Portal Checker** button.
 1. Note that the header output cache has a warning; expand the message to get more details.
 1. Leave the Portal Checker open.